 While tarps certainly skimp on creature comforts like having a full enclosure and don't provide the best protection from the rain or bugs, there are also amazingly light single-walled full-enclosed tents.
-Of them, it's not surprising that solo options with less material are lightest.
+Of them, it's unsurprising that solo options with less material are the lightest.
 Those built with Dyneema offer the best lightweight protection.
-Of these, the Tarptent Aeon Li (1.09 pounds with stakes) and the Big Agnes Scout 1 Platinum (1.1 pounds) are at the top of the list.
-The Scout 1 Platinum uses less durable material that the Tarptent Aeon Li and has much less headroom.
+Of these, the Zpacks Hexamid Pocket Tarp (0.38 pounds) runs away with the top spot, followed by the Tarptent Aeon Li (1.09 pounds with stakes) and the Big Agnes Scout 1 Platinum (1.1 pounds).
+The Scout 1 Platinum uses less durable material than the Tarptent Aeon Li and has much less headroom.
 Both require you to carry two additional poles for set-up, which adds a little weight.

 So why don't you just cowboy camp without a shelter?
 Weather (and bugs), of course!
-As a standard, your shelter needs to protect well from rain and wind, and the occasional light snowfall.
-While pyramid designs are versatile enough to be able to bear the load of heavy snow, most of these shelters are for three-season use, and typically lack the structure necessary to withstand the weight of a severe snowstorm.
-While we did get snowed on pretty heavily a couple of nights while testing these shelters in the Himalaya (with very mixed results) and the Colorado mountains, some ultralight shelters provide more protection than others.
+As a standard, your shelter needs to protect well from rain and wind and the occasional light snowfall.
+While pyramid designs are versatile enough to bear the load of heavy snow, most of these shelters are for three-season use, and typically lack the structure necessary to withstand the weight of a severe snowstorm.
+While we did get snowed on pretty heavily a couple of nights while testing these shelters in the Himalayas (with very mixed results) and the Colorado mountains, some ultralight shelters provide more protection than others.

 After hours of testing, we've learned that tents that use Dyneema Composite Fibers (DCF), with a "tarp tent," or A-frame tarp design utilizing "beaks" or protective vestibules on each side offers the best protection from the elements.
 This material retains its shape when it's wet, so it doesn't stretch and need re-tensioning, even after hours of sitting through a storm.